 1. Plan a trip and try to capture morning or evening light, sunrise and sunset are best.

 2. If the skies are grey compose your spring image without them.

-3. Have a wide angle lens, get close to the subject and remember rule of thirds.
+3. Have a wide-angle lens, get close to the subject, and remember the rule of thirds.

 4. Clearly identify the subject of your photo, it does not have to be in the center of your composition, but it has to be in focus.